Revealing cosmological fluctuations in 21cm intensity maps with MeerKLASS: from maps to power spectra: Introduction

 MeerKAT's Large Area Synoptic Survey (MeerKLASS)\footnote{\href{https://meerklass.org/}{meerklass.org/}} \citep{MeerKLASS:2017vgf} is a major effort to realise the scientific potential of \hi\ intensity mapping in the pre-SKAO era.
 While the primary operation of the MeerKAT array is as an \textit{interferometer}, the distribution of its baselines is not well-suited to the very large angular scales required for \hi\ intensity mapping on ``cosmological'' scales (${\lesssim}\,0.2\hMpc$) \citep{Bull:2014rha}.
-The solution is instead to use the auto-correlation of the voltage signal from each of the 64 dishes, effectively operating the array in \textit{single-dish} mode to gather wide-field maps of the sky for each individual dish.
+The solution is instead to use the auto-correlation of the voltage signal from each of the 64 dishes, effectively operating the array in \textit{single-dish} mode\footnote{From hereon we will exclusively refer to the \textit{dish} auto-correlation mode of observations as ``single-dish mode'' to help distinguish it from the different concept of auto-correlation (\hi-\hi) \textit{power spectrum} measurements, discussed later.} to gather wide-field maps of the sky for each individual dish.
 This approach allows MeerKLASS to target the detection of the 21cm signal across thousands of square degrees, while at the same time retaining the interferometric visibilities for a wide range of commensal science.
 The frequency coverage from using MeerKAT's UHF-band receiver will allow access to redshifts up to $z\txteq{=}1.45$ \citep[SKAO Band 1 will extend this to $z\txteq{=}3$ ][]{SKA:2018ckk}, making single-dish 21cm intensity mapping with these instruments ideally suited for vast volume spectroscopic surveys.

 Validating the single-dish mode of observation on a multi-dish array primarily designed for interferometry has presented significant technical and methodological challenges.
 Unlike traditional interferometric experiments, single-dish intensity mapping with MeerKAT has required a dedicated pipeline to calibrate, map-make, clean, and statistically analyse large volumes of novel data.
 Dominant foregrounds \citep{Santos:2004ju,Liu:2009qga,Wolz:2013wna,Alonso:2014sna}, radio frequency interference (RFI) \citep{Harper:2018ncl,2019JAI.....840010B,Engelbrecht:2024eoc}, correlated noise \citep{Li:2020bcr,Irfan:2023njr}, beam systematics \citep{2021MNRAS.502.2970A,Matshawule:2020fjz,Spinelli:2021emp,Chen:2025bcx}, and the inherently faint amplitude of the \hi\ brightness temperature, all compound the difficulty of extracting unbiased cosmological measurements.